-The Bank's ICAAP report is owned by the Management Board and approved by the Supervisory Board, and then submitted to the DNB annually or more frequently if there is a material change in strategy or risk profile of the Bank.
+The ICAAP is owned by the Management Board and approved by the Supervisory Board, and then submitted to the DNB annually or more frequently if there is a material change in strategy or risk profile of the Bank.
 DNB reviews the Bank's ICAAP report and sets capital requirements following its SREP.